urris-dev/BoBoo/backend/doc.md

   - `project_id: integer` Unique project identifier.
 - **Response:**
   - List of JSON objects of Task class or
-  - HTTPException with status code 401 or 403
+  - HTTPException with status code 401 or 403 or 404

 #### Create task
 - **Method**: POST